Skip to main content Skip to footer

 As a project manager, you always strive to get your teams working faster and more productively without completely overhauling their workflows.

-For many teams, the solution has been to deploy Kanban or Scrum — two effective project management frameworks that bring the agile methodology to life.
+Most project managers striving to get their teams working more efficiently are familiar with Kanban and Scrum — two popular project management frameworks that bring the Agile methodology to life.

-While they have different processes, both Scrum and Kanban aim to help teams achieve the same goals of more productive work, greater team collaboration, and quicker product delivery.
+While they have different processes, both Scrum and Kanban aim to help teams achieve the same goals of more productive work, greater team collaboration, and quicker product delivery through improved workflow.

 In this article, we’ll cover the main differences between Kanban and Scrum, identify their similarities, and provide tips for choosing the right methodology.
-Plus, if you like the idea of a hybrid approach, we’ll show you how to get the best of both frameworks with monday.com.
+Plus, if you like the idea of a hybrid approach, (because why limit yourself by picking just one!) we’ll show you how to get the best of both frameworks with monday.com.

 Try monday dev